 All nursing practice, regardless of specialty, role, or setting, is fundamentally independent practice.
 Registered nurses are accountable for nursing judgments made and actions taken in the course of their nursing practice, therefore, the registered nurse is responsible for assessing individual competence and is committed to the process of lifelong learning.
 Registered nurses develop and maintain current knowledge and skill through formal and continuing education and seek certification when it is available in their areas of practice (p.
 24, para.
 2)

-- “Participates in ongoing educational activities related to nursing and interprofessional knowledge bases and professional topics”
+- “Participates in continuing professional development activities related to nursing and inter-professional knowledge bases and professional topics.”

-- “Demonstrates a commitment to lifelong learning through self-reflection and inquiry for learning and personal growth” (ANA, 2015c, p.
-76)
+- “Commits to lifelong learning through critical thinking, self-reflection and inquiry for personal growth and learning” (ANA, 2021, pp. 98-99)